 It is very important that toolchain is extracted under C:\ because batch file and Eclipse are preconfigured: the toolchain will work if the its files are placed at C:\ChibiStudio!

 To make thinks simplest, this short video will show you how to execute the previous enumerated steps.

 If you are not able to run ChibiStudio and an error windows prompts most likely you haven’t installed Java 32-bit correctly or something went wrong during extraction.

 Some necessary concepts

 Startup with ChibiStudio could be thorny, especially if you are new to Eclipse.
-We are going to introduce some general concept related to Eclipse pointing out which are the ChibiStudio specific customisation: this would improve your experience.
+We are going to introduce some general concept related to Eclipse pointing out which are the ChibiStudio specific customization: this would improve your experience.
 Feel free to jump to paragraph 4.2 if you are already experienced with ChibiStudio.

 First of all, Eclipse is an Integrated Development Environment (often abbreviated IDE).
-An IDE is a tool which aim to simplify the development process with visual aids like code highlighting, autocomplete content assist, advanced code browsing, debugging windows and so on.
+An IDE is a tool which aims to simplify the development process with visual aids like code highlighting, autocomplete content assist, advanced code browsing, debugging windows and so on.